m0nad/m0nad.github.io/index.md

 [NullByte Security Conference 2017](https://nullbyte-con.org/archive/2017/ninjas.html) - Diamorphine for today’s kernels.
 Presentation about how can we write arootkit for current linux kernels taking into account changes that happened in the kernel from the time of the LKM HACKING paper and the heroin.c code.

 [Alligator Conference 2014](https://www.alligatorcon.com/) - Diamorphine for today’s kernels.
-Presentation about how can we write a rootkitfor current linux kernels taking into account changes that happened in the kernel from the time of the LKMHACKING paper and the heroin.c code.
+Presentation about how can we write a rootkitfor current linux kernels taking into account changes that happened in the kernel from the time of the LKM HACKING paper and the heroin.c code.

 [OWASP Floripa Day 2012](https://wiki.owasp.org/index.php/OWASP_Floripa_Day_2012) - Return-Oriented Programming.
 Presentation on the exploitation technique knownas Return Oriented Programming, useful to circumvent protections like NX bit or Data Execution Prevention.